Berge's conjecture for cubic graphs with small colouring defect: Preliminaries

 An \emph{edge cut} is a set $R$ of edges of a graph whose deletion yields a disconnected graph.
 A common type of an edge cut arises by taking a subset of vertices or an induced subgraph $H$ of $G$ and letting $R$ to be the set $\delta_G(H)$ of all edges with exactly one end in $H$.
 We omit the subscript $G$ whenever $G$ is clear from the context.

 A connected graph $G$ is said to be \emph{cyclically $k$-edge-connected} for some integer $k\ge 1$ if the removal of fewer than $k$ edges cannot leave a subgraph with at least two components containing circuits.
-The \emph{cyclic connectivity} of $G$ is the largest integer $k$ not exceeding the cycle rank (Betti number) of $G$ such that $G$ is cyclically $k$-edge-connected.
+The \emph{cyclic connectivity} of $G$ is the largest integer $k$ not exceeding the cycle rank of $G$ such that $G$ is cyclically $k$-edge-connected (recall that cycle rank is also known as Betti number or cyclomatic number, see \cite[Chapter~1.9]{D}).
 An edge cut $R$ in $G$ that separates two circuits from each other is \emph{cycle-separating}.
 It is not difficult to see that the set $\delta_G(C)$ leaving a shortest circuit $C$ of a cubic graph $G$ is cycle-separating unless $G$ is the complete bipartite graph $K_{3,3}$, the complete graph $K_4$, or the \emph{$3$-dipole}, the graph which consists of two vertices and three parallel edges joining them.
 Observe that an edge cut formed by a set of independent edges is always cycle-separating.
 Conversely, a cycle-separating edge cut of minimum size is independent.

 {}\textbf{2.2.
 Edge colourings and flows.} An \emph{edge colouring} of a graph $G$ is a mapping from the edge set of $G$ to a set of colours.
 A colouring is \emph{proper} if any two edge-ends incident with the same vertex receive distinct colours.
 A \emph{$k$-edge-colouring} is a proper edge colouring where the set of colours has $k$ elements.
 Unless specified otherwise, our colouring will be assumed to be proper and graphs to be \emph{subcubic}, that is, with vertices of valency $1$, $2$, or~$3$.